Nicola Sturgeon laughs off online gossip of affair with French diplomat

 “I want to have a bit more anonymity and I just want to protect some of what people take for granted in their lives that I’ve forgotten to have.”

-Other rumours spread about Ms Sturgeon said she had a global property portfolio and had a super injunction in place to hide the truth.
+Other rumours spread about Ms Sturgeon said she had a global property portfolio and had a super-injunction in place to hide the truth.

 “I read accounts of my life on social media and I think, ‘You know, it is so much more glamorous sounding and so much more exciting’,” she said.

-The former Scottish first minister surprisingly resigned as party leader in February, citing the funeral of independence activist Allan Angus as the moment which cemented her decision.
+The former Scottish first minister surprisingly resigned as party leader in February, citing the funeral of independence activist Allan Angus as the moment that cemented her decision.

 Replaced as first minister this week by Humza Yousaf, Ms Sturgeon said the contest had been “somewhat fractious” and the party was undergoing “growing pains”.

-Mr Yousaf has had to defended his decision to include a minister for independence in his new government team – coming under fire for having a “taxpayer-funded nationalist campaigner” in the new ministerial role.
+Mr Yousaf has had to defend his decision to include a minister for independence in his new government team – coming under fire for having a “taxpayer-funded nationalist campaigner” in the new ministerial role.

-His nearest rival Kate Forbes refused to join his cabinet – rejecting a big demotion from finance secretary to rural affairs secretary.
+His nearest rival, Kate Forbes, refused to join his cabinet – rejecting a big demotion from finance secretary to rural affairs secretary.

 And a former minister turned SNP rebel has called for the end of the powersharing agreement between the SNP and the Greens as he dubbed the left-wing party partners “wine bar pseudo-intellectuals”.